soroswap/docs/8_analizing_uniswapv2pair.md

  );
  event Sync(uint112 reserve0, uint112 reserve1);
 ```
-As `Mint` already exist as an event in the SAC token interface, we will choose something else.
+a.- As `Mint` already exist as an event in the SAC token interface, we will choose something else.
 Context: In Ethereum, the ERC20 does emit an `Transfer` event when minting a token:
 https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol